labgem/microscope-user-doc/docs/content/compgenomics/virulence.rst

 Note : As Shigella and Escherichia coli could genotypically be considered the same species, the results are merged for both genus and species in that case.

-The "Only best hit" button will display result for the best hit only, meanning that you get results from OrderQ=1 only.
+The "Only best hit" button will display result for the best hit only, meanning that you get results from OrderQ=1.

+The blastn result are linked to gene label using their coordinates.
+If at least 50% of the gene is inside the blastn results coordinates or the result is include within the gene, we make a link between the gene and the blastn result.

+..
+Note:: The blastn virulence detection data are only available on this page.

 How to read the table of results?
 -------------------------------------------------------